larryworm1127/autocomplete/README.rst

         20   # number of results
     ))

-See documentation for config dict format.
+See documentation for config dictionary format.

 The sample folder contains some sample usage of each autocomplete engine.
 The file can be ran in command line to produce autocomplete